Yord/shargs/README.md

 <td>
 <details>
 <summary>
-Checks, whether the <code>implies</code> predicate holds for the option in relation to all options.
+Checks, whether the <code>implies</code> predicate holds for an option in relation to all options.
 </summary>

 <br />